 Fake identification cards, or “fake IDs,” are typically used by underage individuals attempting to purchase alcohol or enter a 21+ establishment.
 In South Carolina, fake ID charges may be accompanied by a minor in possession charge, also known as a MIP.

 If you were charged with a fake ID, then you probably have a lot of questions: how is this going to affect my future, do I tell my parents, and do I need a lawyer?
-Fake ID charges are often people’s first criminal charge and experience with the South Carolina legal system.
+Fake ID charges are often people’s first criminal charges and experience with the South Carolina legal system.
 Don’t worry, our experienced criminal defense attorneys have years of experience representing individuals with a fake ID charge, and we are here to get you the best outcome possible and answer any questions you may have.

 Fake ID charges are considered criminal misdemeanors under South Carolina law.
 They can result in: